Goryeo under Mongol rule: Aftermath

-The Goryeo dynasty survived under the Yuan until King Gongmin began to push the Mongolian garrisons of the Yuan back in the 1350s, when the Yuan dynasty faced the Red Turban Rebellion in China.
-Empress Gi and her eunuch Bak Bulhwa attempted a major coup of Northern China and Koryo.
+The Goryeo dynasty survived under the Yuan until King Gongmin began to push back the Mongolian garrisons of the Yuan in the 1350s, when the Yuan dynasty faced the Red Turban Rebellion in China.
+Empress Gi and her eunuch Bak Bulhwa attempted a major coup of Northern China and Goryeo.
 Goryeo incurred negative consequences as a result of the eunuch Bak Bulhwa's actions.
 Empress Gi intervened in Goryeo and her family contended with the Goryeo royal family; her family was purged by Gongmin of Goryeo in 1356.
 By 1356 Goryeo under King Gongmin regained its lost northern territories such as the Ssangseong Prefecture placed under the Liaoyang province by the Yuan.
 He also repulsed the Red Turban invasions of Goryeo in 1360.
 Empress Gi sent the Mongol army to invade Goryeo in 1364, but it failed.
+By 1370, Goryeo had terminated its tributary relationship with the Yuan and sent military forces to the border of the Ming dynasty in Liaodong.

-However, even after the eventual expulsion of the Yuan dynasty from China in 1368, some Goryeo kings such as U still favored the Yuan, still a formidable power in the Mongolian Plateau as the Northern Yuan, over the Ming dynasty established by Han people.
-This changed with the overthrow of Goryeo in 1392 by Yi Seong-gye, founder of Joseon, who cut off relations with the Mongols.
+However, even after the expulsion of the Yuan dynasty from China in 1368, some Goryeo kings such as U still favored the Yuan, still a formidable power in the Mongolian Plateau as the Northern Yuan, over the Ming dynasty established by Han people.
+After the assassination of King Gongmin in 1374, the newly enthroned King U's court was dominated by pro-Yuan families.
+Three years after King U's accession, Goryeo re-established its tributary status with the Yuan.
+In 1388, Goryeo sent an army to attack the Ming dynasty due to demands by the Ming to turn over territory in the north, but deputy commander Yi Seong-gye refused to carry out the invasion and instead turned back the army to remove the Goryeo king from power.
+In 1392, Yi Seong-gye, also known as Taejo of Joseon, officially founded the state of Joseon, cut off relations with the Mongols and sent tributary envoys to the Ming founder Emperor Hongwu for recognition.